microsoft/spoor/docs/configuration/instrumentation.md

 ### Function IR instruction count less than

-Optional.
-Integer.
 Matches all functions with an IR instruction count strictly less than the provided value.

+**Type:** `int32`

 Source      | Key
 ----------- | ----------------------------------